dtomvan/vs2nix/README.md

 Ports the 400 (could become more but I don't want to be a nuisance to the devs simply because I want FODs) most popular (all-time downloads) Vintagestory mods to nix.
-For use with the WIP [vintagestory nixos module](https://github.com/NixOS/nixpkgs/pull/414845).
+Also includes latest vintagestory stable and pre-releases, along with [Rustique](https://github.com/Tekunogosu/Rustique), a mod manager for Vintagestory.

-As is that project, this one is very much a WIP.
+This project is very much a WIP.
 Don't use yet.
 Mod dependencies aren't implemented (and might not exist in the top 400).

 Also, if you do dare to use this, expect to read this repo's source code.
 I haven't documented, say, the nixos module at all yet.